 Leveraging Cash Back Programs

-Another option if you don’t feel like using a credit card is Ebates.
-Ebates pays you cash back for regular online shopping whether you use a credit or debit card.
-It’s free to use and I’d recommend adding the Ebates Google Chrome extension to your browser so you can be reminded of cash back offers whenever you visit a specific site.
+Another option if you don’t feel like using a credit card is Rakuten (formerly Ebates).
+Rakuten pays you cashback for regular online shopping whether you use a credit or debit card.
+It’s free to use and I’d recommend adding the Ebates Google Chrome extension to your browser so you can be reminded of cashback offers whenever you visit a specific site.

-Ebates pays out quarterly and it’s one of my favorite ways to effortless make some extra cash for the holidays.
+Rakuten pays out quarterly and it’s one of my favorite ways to effortlessly make some extra cash for the holidays.
 My next payment is coming through in just a few days.

 Repurposing Any Gift Money